scanos/Xmas-Lights-Control-Centre/README.md

   sudo ln -sT ../mods-available/cgi.load cgi.load
   (Note that the root directory for cgi-bin is /usr/lib/cgi-bin and scripts must be owned and executable by the apache2 daemon owner , usually www-data.

   2.2.
+Install bash scripts and html files

+  Clone the repository and move the files to /usr/lib/cgi-bin.
+Set the permissions as shown below:

-Install scripts and html files in /usr/lib/cgi-bin -rwxr-xr-x 1 www-data www-data  1248 Dec  8 14:58 xmas_lights.html
+-rwxr-xr-x 1 www-data www-data  1248 Dec  8 14:58 xmas_lights.html
 -rwxr-xr-x 1 www-data www-data  2905 Dec  8 15:15 xmas_lights.sh
 -rwxr-xr-x 1 www-data www-data   147 Dec  8 14:54 xmas_lights1.html
 -rwxr-xr-x 1 www-data www-data   819 Dec  8 14:48 xmas_lights_change.sh

-Find the ip addresses and description of your Tasmota devices (You can find this from lights_array=(kitchen_ceiling_lights 192.168.1.237 bedroom_lights 192.168.1.241 hall_lights 192.168.1.242 hall_ceiling_lights 192.168.1.65 kitchen_lights 192.168.1.233)
+Find the ip addresses and description of your Tasmota devices (You can find this from your router page) and replace the following line in xmas_lights.sh with your specific details.
+Note the format is (description1 ipaddress1 description2 ipaddress2 .....etc) lights_array=(kitchen_ceiling_lights 192.168.1.237 bedroom_lights 192.168.1.241 hall_lights 192.168.1.242 hall_ceiling_lights 192.168.1.65 kitchen_lights 192.168.1.233)